 “But he answered and said, ‘Assuredly, I say to you, I do not know you.’
 (Matthew 25:12)

 The Lord’s servant was cast into outer darkness because he had neglected to use his talent diligently and wisely.

 ‘And cast the unprofitable servant into the outer darkness.
 There will be weeping and gnashing of teeth.’
 (Matthew 25:30)

 It is obvious that it is a grievous sin to be so occupied with our security, our lusts, and our self-will that we neglect God’s purpose and plan concerning us.

 There is no middle ground.
 Either we are seeking God with all our might or else we will begin to practice wickedness.

-The wicked, through the pride of his countenance, will not seek after God: God is not in all his thoughts.
+The wicked in his proud countenance does not seek God; God is in none of his thoughts.
 (Psalms 10:4)

 The true Christian, he who lives by faith, is the one who presents his body a living sacrifice to God at all times and in every circumstance; who always is living in God’s Presence; who always is seeking first the Kingdom; who always is abiding consciously in Christ.
 God is in all his thoughts.

 To not always be pressing toward God is to commit the sin of neglect.